anovos/anovos-docs/docs/docs/anovos-modules-overview/quality-checker/index.md

 ## Module **ANOVOS.quality_checker**

-This submodule focus on assessing the data quality at both row level and column level and also provides an appropriate treatment option to fix those quality issues.
+This submodule focuses on assessing the data quality at both row-level and column-level and also provides an appropriate treatment option to fix quality issues.

-Columns which are subjected to these analysis can be controlled by right combination of arguments - list_of_cols and drop_cols.
-All functions have following common arguments:
+Columns subjected to this analysis can be controlled by the right combination of arguments - list_of_cols and drop_cols.
+All functions have the following arguments:

-- idf: Input dataframe
+- **idf**: Input dataframe
-- list_of_cols: This argument, in a list format, is used to specify the columns which are subjected to the analysis in the input dataframe.
-Alternatively, instead of list, columns can be specified in a single text format where different column names are separated by pipe delimiter “|”.
+- **list_of_cols**: This argument, in a list format, is used to specify the columns subjected to the analysis in the input dataframe.
+Instead of a list, columns can be specified in a single text format where different column names are separated by pipe delimiter “|”.
 The user can also use “all” as an input to this argument to consider all columns.
 This is super useful instead of specifying all column names manually.
-- drop_cols: This argument, in a list format, is used to specify the columns which needs to be dropped from list_of_cols.
-Alternatively, instead of list, columns can be specified in a single text format where different column names are separated by pipe delimiter “|”.
-It is most useful when used coupled with “all” value of list_of_cols, when we need to consider all columns except few handful of them.
+- **drop_cols**: In a list format, this argument is used to specify the columns that need to be dropped from list_of_cols.
+Instead of list, columns can be specified in a single text format where different column names are separated by pipe delimiter “|”.
+It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
-- print_impact: This argument is to print out the statistics.
+- **print_impact**: This argument is to print out the statistics.

-At row level, the following checks are done:
+At the row level, the following checks are done:

 - duplicate_detection
 - nullRows_detection

-At column level, the following checks are done:
+At the column level, the following checks are done:

 - nullColumns_detection
 - outlier_detection